kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 ##### Alternative 2: Do nothing

 Another option is to leave the pod stalled.
-A pod with containers that crash and are not restarted, will have a similar behavior.
+A pod with containers that crash and are not restarted, will have a similar behaviour.
 The main and non-trivial difference, though, is that in this case some container will not be even started (non-sidecar containers won't be started if sidecars crash).